rdawg-pidinst/use-cases/16-DTU-Wind-Energy.md

 ## Internal instrumentation database
-[DTU Wind Energy](https://www.vindenergi.dtu.dk/english) operates an instrumentation database [instruments.windenergy.dtu.dk](instruments.windenergy.dtu.dk), which is accessible within the DTU network and only for selected DTU Wind Energy staff.
-The database contains actual instruments and related components (e.g., data acquisition systems, batteries, UPS, etc.).
-An instrument/component can have subcomponents (e.g. an enclosure), and is thus referred to as a "complex instrument".
+[DTU Wind Energy](https://www.vindenergi.dtu.dk/english) operates an instrumentation database [instruments.windenergy.dtu.dk](instruments.windenergy.dtu.dk) (initially developed 20 years ago), which is accessible within the DTU network and only for selected DTU Wind Energy staff.
+The database contains metadata on actual instruments and related components (e.g., data acquisition systems, batteries, UPS, etc.) An instrument/component can have subcomponents (e.g. an enclosure), and is thus referred to as a "complex instrument".

 The database has a web interface and instruments and related components are accessible  by browsing a multi-page table which contains following columns: